tgonda-discovery/k8s-helm-chart/README.md

   The values.yaml file located in the divvycloud/ directory allows you to configure your deployment.
   Please see the comments in the values.yaml for further documentation.

+  Below are the available configuration options:

 ### Using External Database
   By default this deployment will use a contanerized version of MySQL and Redis.
-This is good for kicking the tires.
+This is good for kicking the tires, however is not recommended for production environments.
   The containerized version of MySQL is an ephemeral version and *WILL LOOSE ALL DATA* if restarted.

 #### Setting up external database